-We are very pleased that after the long, uncertain weeks of standstill and the closure of all cultural institutions, a tentative opening for art and encounter is now possible again.
-Since this year’s Spinnerei Spring Gallery Tour could not take place, we would like to give you the opportunity to get to know our current guest artists and their artistic projects and to get into conversation.
-On Thursday, May 14, 2020, we will open the LIA space to anyone interested from 6:00 p.m. to 8:00 p.m. and on Saturday, May 16, 2020, from 2:00 p.m. to 8:00 p.m.
+We were very pleased that after the long, uncertain weeks of standstill and the closure of all cultural institutions, a tentative opening for art and encounter was now possible again in May.
+Since the Spinnerei Spring Gallery Tour 2020 could not take place, we wanted like to give the opportunity to get to know our current guest artists and their artistic projects and to get into conversation.
+On Thursday, May 14, 2020, we opened the LIA space to anyone interested from 6:00 p.m. to 8:00 p.m. and on Saturday, May 16, 2020, from 2:00 p.m. to 8:00 p.m.

 Our new cooperation project with the Goethe-Institut, Pacific Leipzig, has brought the first three scholarship holders from Malaysia, Myanmar and Ho Chi Minh City, Vietnam, to us since March.
 Despite difficult conditions, all three artists developed very interesting and profound works that they now want to present to the public.
 In addition, we are pleased to be able to introduce three further exciting artists from Spain, the Netherlands and the USA, the latter in cooperation with our long-term partner School of Visual Arts New York.

-The effects of the corona crisis are not only visible in one or the other artwork, they also require a new form of visit to LIA: a maximum of six people can visit our spacious rooms at the same time in order to easily comply with the applicable hygiene and distancing regulations .
-We ask all participants from the age of six to wear a face mask and we want to thank you in advance for your consideration and understanding as well as for pre-registration for your visit during the opening times mentioned above.
+The effects of the corona crisis became not only visible in one or the other artwork, they also required a new form of visit to LIA: a maximum of six people could visit our spacious rooms at the same time in order to easily comply with the applicable hygiene and distancing regulations .
+We asked all participants from the age of six to wear a face mask and we thank everyone for the consideration and understanding.

 Anna-Louise Rolland (LIA Director)

 Marina Díaz Molina (LIA Assistent)